Alaghast/ShaderToy-Touchdesigner/README.md

 # ShaderToy-Touchdesigner
 ## Licensing

-This repository contains my ports of shaders from [Shadertoy](https://www.shadertoy.com/) to [TouchDesigner](https://derivative.ca/) into a tox component.
+This repository contains my porting of shaders from [Shadertoy](https://www.shadertoy.com/) to [TouchDesigner](https://derivative.ca/) into a tox component.
 Each shader respects the license of the original author, which is included in the corresponding folder.

 ### REMINDER